nhn/toast-haste.sdk.dotnet/README.md

 - Reference to the [Wiki section of GitHub](https://github.com/nhnent/toast-haste.sdk.dotnet/wiki).

 ## Roadmap
-- At NHN Entertainment, we service Toast Cloud Real-time Multiplayer(a.k.a.
+- At NHN, we service Toast Cloud Real-time Multiplayer(a.k.a.
 RTM) developed by TOAST Haste.
 - So, We will try to improve performance and convenience according to this roadmap.

 ### Milestones